Public Sector · Science Research · Futures and Speculative Design

 Overview

-Science research organisations are under increasing pressure to deliver real-world impact, but the processes they use to set research direction rarely question whether they're aiming at the right futures.
-This engagement investigated how design could change that.
+Science research organisations are under increasing pressure to demonstrate real-world impact, but the processes used to set research direction rarely surface whether they're pointing toward the right futures.
+This engagement explored how design could help.

 Speculative design workshop in progress at AgResearch — scientists and researchers working across disciplines to surface mental models and collectively imagine desirable futures for the alternative proteins programme.